Narrator: James Marsters

 Series: The Dresden Files #11

 Published by Penguin Audio on December 28, 2008

 Amazon | Audible | B&N | Kobo | Libro.fm

-I would not hesitate to recommend this series to others.
-This book was jam-packed with a great mystery and wonderful characters.
-I cannot wait to continue with my re-read of this fabulous series!
+I would recommend this series to others.
+I had a great time with this book and thought that there were some pretty big developments that may have an impact on future installments in the series.
+I cannot wait to continue with my re-read of this wonderful series.